mxriverlynn/express-sub-app-demo/readme.md

 us to see the bounds of where this might be useful.

 It is still possible to take this separation of apps further, creating more sub-applications to split further responsibilities apart.

+For example, you could split the "development" vs "production" error handlers into separate app instances, and only mount the one you need.

 However, this might really jump the bounds of usefulness... depending on your circumstances, of course. :)

 ## Running The Demo